|

 Botany Section

-The herbarium houses nearly 10,000 specimens of native
+The herbarium houses specimens of native

 plants of the southwestern United States, primarily southern